Liange235/Paper3/README.md

 # VAE-DGP

-Code, models and data from the paper ["Industrial Data Modeling with Low-Dimensional Inputs and High-Dimensional Outputs Supplementary Material"](https://ieeexplore.ieee.org/document/10093135).
+Code, models and data for the paper ["Industrial Data Modeling with Low-Dimensional Inputs and High-Dimensional Outputs Supplementary Material"](https://ieeexplore.ieee.org/document/10093135).

 We have also [released a dataset] in the folder Data for researchers to study their behaviors.